 Closed on Tue

-Tracing back to its humble beginnings in the year 2004, Baker’s Well started as a labour of love that produced homemade goods from their ovens for everyone to enjoy.
-Ten years down the road, the owner’s niece and partner have joined their efforts in putting their design and technical skills to help rebrand and refurbish Baker’s Well.
+Tracing its humble beginnings back to 2004, Baker’s Well started as a labour of love that produced homemade goods from their ovens for everyone to enjoy.
+Now, the owner’s niece and partner have pulled together their design and technical skills to rebrand and refurbish Baker’s Well.

-What we see today is a beautiful shopfront and an artistic concept that encompasses the interior of the bakery cafe.
-Baker’s Well serves an array of delicious artisan bakes ranging from bread, cookies, muffins, pastries to cakes.
+What we see today is a beautiful shopfront with an artistic concept that encompasses the interior of the bakery cafe.
+Baker’s Well serves an array of delicious artisan bakes ranging from bread, cookies and muffins to pastries and cakes.

-We tried the Almond Croissant (S$3.50) during my visit to the bakery cafe.
-It’s a lot less flaky than your usual croissant and with a thicker starchier consistency that had a similar texture to the bread.
+We tried the Almond Croissant (S$5) during my visit to the bakery cafe.
+It’s a lot less flaky than your usual croissant and with a thicker, starchier consistency that has a texture similar to the bread.
 Fragrant with the scent of almonds, each bite was sweet and delicate.

 35 East Coast Road, Singapore 428754